Andy Carvin: Twitter journalism

+Awards and nominations

+For Carvin's work on mobcasting and the digital divide, he received a 2005 TR35 award from Technology Review, awarded annually to the 35 leading technology innovators under the age of 35.
+Carvin has also been honored as one of the top education technology advocates in eSchool News magazine and District Administration magazine.

+In July 2011, Carvin received the Journalism Awards: Special Distinction Award, Knight-Batten Award for Innovation for his Twitter reporting.

 The Daily Dot recognized Carvin as second only to online hacktivist group Anonymous in his influence on Twitter in the year 2011.
 In its writeup of Carvin, the Dot compared him to Edward R. Murrow, whose radio coverage of the London Blitz established him as a household name in the United States during World War II.

-On January 25, 2013, Carvin conducted an AMA on Reddit to promote his new book, Distant Witness.